> to Japanese Pages1. Summary

 1. Summary

 One day, I was explaining the error architecture of a application in one project.
 However, before I explain the design, I had to explain “definition of Exception and Error” to project members.
 In this blog, I post an outline of the explanation at that time.
-FYI.
+FYI.2.
+Introduction

 The difference between exceptions and errors, there is no universally established concept.
 The definition of exceptions and errors depends on the definition of each field.
 If it is defined, it suffices to follow its definition.
 If not defined it is best to interpret or define.